YutingHe-list/TAMP/README.md

 **Step 1**: Download the [testing data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EoXbDCJ9XYBKhzx72KVfWWQBGeFWqbIzT0MJWUXYOSB1Ag?e=QXqJ66), which includes 11 volumes for each of the 9 types of NICT data, and place them in the `./samples/volume_testing/input` directory.

-**Step 2**: Execute the following command.
-The MITAMP-enhanced output will be stored in `./samples/volume_testing/output`
+**Step 2**: Execute the following command, and the MITAMP-enhanced output will be stored in `./samples/volume_testing/output`
 ```bash
 python main.py --testing_mode "volume_test" --LoRA_mode "none"
 ```